LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 Date constants
 --------------

+Date objects have a date and time including microseconds.
 Date constants can be created like this:

 	*	``2008-12-24T``